rerickson-usgs/EcologicalDataScience/Notebook.md

 summary(aov( formula = response ~ predictor,  data = dat))
 ```

-Which is a special case of linear model
+Which is a special case of linear model:

 ```r